Avenida Nicolás de Piérola

 Nicolás de Pierola Avenue (Avenida Nicolás de Piérola), also known as La Colmena Avenue (Avenida La Colmena), is a major avenue in the Historic Centre of Lima, Peru.
 It functions as the southern limit of the historic quarter's Damero de Pizarro.
 It starts at Dos de Mayo Square, continuing for seventeen blocks until it reaches Miguel Grau Avenue.

 Name

 The avenue is named after Nicolás de Piérola, the two-time president of Peru (1879–1881, 1895–1899) who inaugurated the avenue.
-It is also known as La Colmena after the construction company of the same name in charge of its construction, with the avenue having been planned as the Avenida Interior de Lima (or simply Avenida Interior).
+It is also known as La Colmena (also simply Colmena) after the construction company of the same name in charge of its construction, with the avenue having been planned as the Avenida Interior de Lima (or simply Avenida Interior).
 De Piérola later served as the company's manager-director.

 The avenue is divided into two parts by San Martín Square.
 Its western part is known as the Colmena Izquierda, while its eastern part is known as the Colmena Derecha.